Welcome and purpose of PBL e-professional learning.

 It is recommended that you start with the Introduction to Positive Behaviour for Learning course.

 Includes information on what is positive behaviour for learning, educational context and evidence base, teachers enabling change and the continuum of support.
-Developing a common philosophy and purpose is considered after discussing the impact of problem behaviour, rethinking discipline, the role of motivation in learning.
+Developing a common philosophy and purpose is considered after discussing the impact of inappropriate behaviour, rethinking discipline, the role of motivation in learning.

 Tier 1 School-wide is the foundation for all other PBL components.
 It provides the research and framework underpinning the whole school approach.
 Schools design systems that fit their context, focusing on supporting staff to be consistent.
 Participants and school teams learn how to develop, implement, monitor and evaluate leadership systems, define and explicitly teach expected behaviour, respond to appropriate and inappropriate behaviour, and use data to inform decision making.
 Within this, antibullying, stakeholder engagement and involvement, and sustainability is discussed.